nuxt/vercel-builder/examples/side-by-side/README.md

 # Deploying two Nuxt apps side-by-side

-The nuxt/now-builder works out of the box for a single nuxt app.
-In a case where you're trying to deploy two nuxt apps side-by-side, you'll need to add some extra configuration options.
+`@nuxtjs/vercel-builder` works out of the box for a single Nuxt app.
+If you're trying to deploy two Nuxt apps side-by-side, you'll need to add some extra configuration options.

-The goal of this, is to run multiple nuxt apps in one now deployment, and allow them to use shared components.
+The goal of this, is to run multiple Nuxt apps in one Vercel deployment, and allow them to use shared components.

 To see this working altogether, check out [a deployable example of two side-by-side apps](./side-by-side-example).